KILTprotocol/web3-login-demo/README.md

 - The type of credentials the dApp considers valid.
 - In this demo, as a default, we request a credential that contains an email address.
-  For that we rely on [SocialKYC](https://socialkyc.io) to issue email credentials after verifing the user owns it.
+  For that we rely on [SocialKYC](https://socialkyc.io) to issue email credentials after verifying the user owns it.
   You could easily modified this.

 If you don't have some of the above, don't worry, we help you get them on the sections below.